FormatArc JSON to YAML conversion resultFormatArc JSON to YAML conversion result

 kubectl get deployment web-app -o json > deployment.json

-# Edit as needed (or use jq for automated changes)
+# Edit (or use jq for automated changes)

 jq '.spec.replicas = 5' deployment.json > updated.json